lhcb/starterkit-lessons/second-analysis-steps/simulation-intro.md

 `lb-dirac dirac-bookkeeping-production-information <prodID>`.
 Here `<prodID>` represents your production number, this is a 5 or 6 digit number.
 If you don't know this, it can be found by using this command:
 `lb-dirac dirac-bookkeeping-decays-path <Dec Number>`.
 Here the production ID will be the last number given in each line.
-Note that you may need to use ProdID-1 for flagged samples or ProdID-2 for filtered samples since the generation, filtering and stripping are done in different steps
+Note that you may need to use ProdID-1 for flagged samples or ProdID-2 for filtered samples since the generation, filtering and stripping are done in different steps.